 What is sex then?

 Sex?
-Sex on the other hand seems pretty straightforward cut and dry.
+Sex, on the other hand, seems pretty straightforward cut and dry.
 But is it?
 In the mildest form, sex is simply an outlet for our need to satisfy our animal craving with the purpose of achieving an orgasm in both men and women.
-While many people equate sex with two people lying together, sex can actually be practised by one person as practised through the act of masturbation.
+While many people equate sex with two people lying together, sex can actually be practiced by one person as practiced through the act of masturbation.
 It is important to distinguish human sex from the purely animal drive to jump on each other from lovemaking, the purposeful and delicate act of having a personal and pleasurable act of intercourse with each other.
 Personally, as a man, I think it is a privileged when your partner allows you into their personal bodily domain.
-I equally recognise that most people are into sex, for sex.
+I equally recognize that most people are into sex, for sex.
 Frankly, that leaves you unfulfilled and unsatisfied.

 Issues of intimacy and sex